Fawad992005/Fawad992005/README.md

 ## 🔧 Currently Working On

-- Building an e-commerce website 'ShopEase' using React, TypeScript, Firebase, and Stripe.
+- Building a Movie Website "NewNovies" using Reactjs,Typescript,Zustand(For State Management), Firebase (For Authentication), TMDB API
 - Continuously improving my frontend skills and learning new technologies to build better user experiences.